senlin/so-clean-up-wp-seo/README.md

 Great question!
 Indeed the SO Hide SEO Bloat plugin writes its settings to the database.
 The included `uninstall.php` file removes all the plugin-related entries from the database once you remove the plugin via the WordPress Plugins page (not on deactivation).

-### You have only a handful ratings/reviews; why should I install this plugin?

-Yes, you are correct and many people say that it is important for a plugin to have a good rating.
-Fortunately there are already quite a few people that have downloaded the plugin, installed it, activated it and keep it activated, as you can see from the Active Installs in the sidebar.
-There must be something good that the plugin does then, right?

-So if you decide to install it and you're happy about the plugin, then please help the next person (and me) by [leaving a 5-star review](https://wordpress.org/support/view/plugin-reviews/so-clean-up-wp-seo?rate=5#postform).

-Thank you very much!

 ### I have an issue with this plugin, where can I get support?